Travel on Point(s)

 On top of all of that I will cash out some points when needed to cover the annual fees.
 Even though this is at a much lower rate than I could get using those points for travel it is worth it to me because I earn at a much higher rate than I can use on travel each year.

-Spending almost $8,000 on credit card annual fees in one year seems bat crap crazy to people on the outside looking in (aka travel muggles) but it makes sense to us.
+Spending over $8,000 on credit card annual fees in one year seems bat crap crazy to people on the outside looking in (aka travel muggles), but it makes sense to us.
 Well, most of us at least.
-Each one of those annual fees brought me value that range of 5x to 10x in value.
+Each one of those annual fees brought me in the range of 5x to 10x in value.
 They help me travel at a steep discount essentially and even make extra income when needed as well too.
 Don't let annual fees scare you away, as long as you get more than their cost in return you are coming out a winner.

 SIGN UP TO RECEIVE